escap/fenix-ui-filter/README.md

 - `filter.add( selectors )` : add dynamically selectors to filter
 - `filter.remove( selectors )` : remove dynamically selectors from filter
 - `filter.clear()` : clear the filter from all selectors
+- `filter.setSources( sources )` : set sources to specifies selectors. `sources` is an object: keys are the selectors id, values are sources in `selector.source` format

 # Events